Sweet Chestnut - Spanish Chestnut

-The Sweet Chestnut tree, Castanea sativa, is large, with a stout trunk and strong, fairly short main branches that create a shaggy canopy that starts quite close to the ground.
-It produces edible nuts and will grow on any well drained soil apart from chalk.
+Castanea sativa, is large, with a stout trunk and strong, fairly short main branches that create a shaggy canopy starting quite close to the ground.
+Sweet chestnuts, which can reach 30 metres in the right position, will grow on almost any well-drained soil apart from chalk.
+The nuts are edible - and delicious.

 General description of Sweet Chestnut trees:

-The is a rugged, deciduous tree has lush, glossy, lance head shaped leaves that turn bronze-gold in autumn.
-It produces pale yellow catkins in July which are pollinated by bees and ripen into eating chestnuts in early winter.
+This rugged, deciduous tree has lush, glossy, lance head shaped leaves with serrated edges that turn bronze-gold in autumn.
+It produces fairly insignificant pale yellow catkins in June/July which are pollinated by bees and ripen into eating chestnuts in early winter.
+Castanea sativa excellent parkland or woodland specimen.
+It is a very long-lived tree and old specimens can be exceptionally beautiful, with thick, spreading branches and intricately ridge bark which seems to spiral around the trunk.